3 modules. 3 CPE points.

 This unit adds a whole new layer to what has been covered in previous modules.
 This is the advanced training on pigmentation.
 Based on the work of European masters, Joseph Angerer, Josef Deck and Toni Miller's clinical observation since 1981.

+283 images.
 Preparation reading The Integrated Iridology Textbook Chapters 17 and 23.

 Graduates of this unit of Physical Iridology will be inspired to use Integrated Iridology with every client.